nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/strings.md

 # Don't string me along...

 The next thing we should know about is strings.
 A piece of text in JavaScript is called a string.
 It's a string of letters all attached together.
-We can tell it's a string because it sits between quote marks like this:
+We can tell it's a string because it sits between quotation marks like this:

 ```js
 "I am a String";